KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

 1. Run `.\whisper-env\Scripts\activate` to activate the environment the setup file installed everything into.
 1. Go to [config.py](main/config.py) and change the following:
     - `BASE_DIR` - the folder of video file(s) you want subtitles for
-    - `FALLBACK_SRT_DIR` - a folder on your local machine to fallback to in case it fails to write subs to your desired folder (this can happen with permissions issues on a network drive, for example)
     - `EXCLUDE_FOLDERS` - Add the names of any directories you want excluded that are part of `BASE_DIR`
     - `LANGUAGE` - Language that the video's audio is in
     - `LANG_PREFIX` - ISO codes for the language that the video's audio is in (like "EN", "ES", "FR")